Knauss Plumbing Cookeville Tennessee Logo

 Between higher energy bills, more soap and detergent, and shortened appliance life — hard water costs the average household hundreds per year.

-Water Heater FAQ — Cookeville, TN
+Water Quality FAQ — Lewisburg, PA

-Is Cookeville tap water safe to drink?
+Is Lewisburg tap water safe to drink?

 What's the difference between a water softener and a water filter?